-The initial signs of myotonia in foals are well-developed musculature and mild pelvic limb stiffness.
+The initial clinical signs of myotonia in foals are well-developed musculature and mild pelvic limb stiffness.
 Bilateral bulging (dimpling) of the thigh and rump muscles is often obvious and gives the impression that the animal is very well developed.
 Percussion of affected muscles exacerbates the muscle dimpling below a large area of tight contraction that can persist for a minute or more with subsequent slow relaxation.
-Myotonia congenita usually does not show progression of clinical signs beyond 6–12 mo of age, and muscle stiffness may improve with exercise.
+Myotonia congenita usually does not show progression of clinical signs beyond 6–12 months of age, and muscle stiffness may improve with exercise.
 The cause has not been identified.

 Horses with myotonia congenita or dystrophica are rarely serviceable, and euthanasia is usually warranted in dystrophic foals because of the severity of stiffness and atrophy that develop over time.
 Conclusive evidence regarding the genetic basis of this disorder in horses is still not available.

 Many horses recover spontaneously from HyPP episodes.
 Owners may abort early mild episodes using low-grade exercise or feeding grain or corn syrup to stimulate insulin-mediated movement of potassium across cell membranes.
-In severe cases, administration of calcium gluconate (0.2–0.4 mL/kg of a 23% solution diluted in 1 L of 5% dextrose) or IV dextrose (6 mL/kg of a 5% solution), alone or combined with sodium bicarbonate (1–2 mEq/kg), often provides immediate improvement.
+In severe cases, IV administration of calcium gluconate (0.2–0.4 mL/kg of a 23% solution diluted in 1 L of 5% dextrose) or dextrose (6 mL/kg of a 5% solution), alone or combined with sodium bicarbonate (1–2 mEq/kg), often provides immediate improvement.
 With severe respiratory obstruction, a tracheostomy may be necessary.
 Acute death is common, especially in homozygous animals.

 Prevention requires decreasing dietary potassium to 0.6%–1.1% total potassium concentration and increasing renal losses of potassium.
 High-potassium feeds such as alfalfa hay, first cutting hay, brome hay, sugar molasses, and beet molasses should be avoided.
 Optimally, later cuts of timothy or Bermuda grass hay; grains such as oats, corn, wheat, and barley; and beet pulp should be fed in small meals several times a day.
-Regular exercise and/or frequent access to a large paddock or yard are also beneficial.
-Pasture is ideal for horses with HyPP, because the high water content of pasture grass makes it unlikely that horses will consume large amounts of potassium in a short period of time.
+Regular exercise or frequent access to a large paddock or yard are also beneficial.
+Pasture is ideal for horses with HyPP because the high water content of pasture grass makes it unlikely that horses will consume large amounts of potassium in a short period of time.
 Complete feeds for horses with HyPP are commercially available.